krysalead/RestShooter/README.md

 	}]
 }
 ```
-**name** will be used in report and error to help investigation must be uniq per step.
+**name** will be used in report and error to help investigation must be unique per step.

 **url** will be added to the base url previously presented in the configuration.